zachbwh/zmojify/README.md

 # Zmojiboard
 Zmojiboard aims to be a lightweight, effiecient means of finding emoji natively on desktop.

-Currently the program only supports a CLI interface written in java but in the future I hope it becomes graphical (possibly based on electron).
+Currently the program only supports a CLI interface written in java but in the future I hope it will become graphical (possibly based on electron).

+## Current Features
+ * Multilingual Search

 ## //TODO
  * ~~Update README.md~~
+ * List by frequency of use.
+ * List by category.

 ## Usage
 ```bash